xinzhan/core-services.en/help/id-service/reference/reference-analytics/reference-analytics-legacy-analytics.md

 ---

-title: Analytics and Experience Cloud ID Service Requests
+title: analytics and experience cloud id service requests
-description: An overview of how the Experience Cloud ID Service works with the legacy Analytics ID
+description: an overview of how the experience cloud id service works with the legacy analytics id
-seo-title: Adobe Analytics and Adobe Experience Cloud ID Service Requests
+seo-title: adobe analytics and adobe experience cloud id service requests
-seo-description: An overview of how the Adobe Experience Cloud ID Service works with the legacy Adobe Analytics ID
+seo-description: an overview of how the adobe experience cloud id service works with the legacy adobe analytics id
-short-title: ID service requests
+short-title: id service requests
 doc-type: reference
 audience: admin
 index: true